 Backup GitHub repository using Microsoft Azure Blob Container

-This page describes how to set up your own Azure Blob Container as a custom storage for Cloudback backups of your GitHub repositories.
-To be able to use your Azure Blob Container as custom storage, you need to have an existing Azure storage or create a new one.
+This page describes how to set up your own Azure Blob Container as a customer managed storage for Cloudback backups of your GitHub repositories.
+To be able to use your Azure Blob Container as customer managed storage, you need to have an existing Azure storage or create a new one.
 Also, you should create a new shared access signature for that storage.